Glens Falls Home for Aged Women

 Glens Falls Home for Aged Women is a historic residential building located at Glens Falls, Warren County, New York.
 It was built in 1903 and is a large, T-shaped, 2 1/2-story brick institutional building topped by a gambrel roof in the Colonial Revival style.
 It features a central entrance pavilion with a gambrel-roofed cross gable and a semi-circular entrance portico.

 It was added to the National Register of Historic Places in 1984.

-In 2004, Rocco Andrew Musumeci, Sr. purchased the home for his family as a summer home.
-After a decade of personal use, the Glens Falls Home For Aged Women has inadvertently become a local home of acceptance and refuge for disadvantaged and disabled persons.
-Rocco Musumeci and his family continue to care for the local community and for the Home’s guests by their own good will and generosity.
+In 2004, the home was purchased by Rocco Andrew Musumeci, Sr. for his family as a summer home.
+After a decade of personal use, the Glens Falls Home for Aged Women has become a local home of refuge for disadvantaged and disabled individuals.
+Rocco Musumeci and his family continue to care for the local community and for the Home’s residents.